-3. CONCLUSION
+3. Recommendation

-- 3.1 The United States supports the fundamental principles of the 2013 ICAO GASP objective to continually reduce the global accident rate by relying on the work of RASGs and encourages the Assembly to continue to work with States on amendments to the GASP, as necessary, when developments occur that may warrant change. - 3.2 As discussions and studies continue in the area of safety data source protections, the United States supports the efforts of ICAO and invites the Assembly to adopt actions as outlined in the United States working paper "Protection for Sources of Safety Information".
+- 3.1 The meeting is invited to: - support the fundamental principles of the 2013 ICAO GASP objective to continually reduce the global accident rate by relying on the work of RASGs and to continue to work with ICAO on amendments to the GASP, as necessary, when developments occur that may warrant change; - b) encourage Member States to pursue opportunities for development of safety data source protections within their legal structures and to refer to the ICAO Code of Conduct for safety information and the findings of the ICAO work groups involved with this subject matter, as appropriate; and - c) consider supporting this working paper at the 38th ICAO Assembly as a cosponsor.